MerlinofMines/EasyCommands/docs/EasyCommands/primitives.md

 See [Operations](https://spaceengineers.merlinofmines.com/EasyCommands/operations "Operations") for a list of all the operations that you can perform on the various primitive types.

+You can also convert some primitive types to other primitive types using the Cast Operation.
+See [Casting Primitives](https://spaceengineers.merlinofmines.com/EasyCommands/operations "Operations") for more information.

 ## Boolean
 The most basic primitive type is boolean, which can either be true or false.
 Booleans are used when evaluating conditions and setting true/false like "Enabled".
 ```